Toilet Training Resource Pack

 What if the Child is not Aware

-There are a number of ways you can teach a child/young person to
+There are a number of ways you can teach a child to

 Hints and Tips

-• Communication – if the child/young person is non verbal think about
+• Communication – if your child is non verbal think about

 ways to help them communicate, this could be using signs, symbols